The Rise of Language Models in Mining Software Repositories: A Survey: Data Sources and Artifacts

-To address RQ$_2$, we tracked the data used, distinguishing between \emph{data sources} (i.e., the repositories and datasets mined as inputs) and \emph{artefacts} (i.e., the types of content consumed from those sources or generated as new datasets).
+To address RQ$_2$, we tracked the data used, distinguishing between \emph{data sources} (i.e., the repositories and datasets mined as inputs) and \emph{artifacts} (i.e., the types of content consumed from those sources or generated as new datasets).

-Across the primary studies, we identified 92 different data sources.
-Of these, only three were not publicly available because they originate from enterprise settings.
+Across the primary studies, we identified 173 different data sources.
+Of these, only seven were not publicly available, mostly because they originated from enterprise settings.
 We identified two main types of data sources: repositories and datasets.
-Among the repositories, GitHub is the most frequently used, appearing in 24 studies, followed by the Google Play Store (5), YouTube (2), the Matplotlib gallery (2), and Hugging Face (2).
-Regarding datasets, they constitute the majority of data sources, accounting for 68 out of 92.
+Among the repositories, GitHub is the most frequently used, appearing in 54 studies, followed by the Google Play Store (8), Hugging Face (7), and Stack Overflow (5).
+Datasets account for the majority of the identified sources, representing 139 of the 173.
 Their usage reveals a notable concentration around a limited set of reused resources.
-In particular, three datasets stand out: the dataset by Li et al.~\cite{2025-21-2} (code reviews from open-source projects) is the most frequently used, appearing in six primary studies; while DevGPT~\cite{Xiao-MSR24} (a collection of ChatGPT-developer interactions) and the dataset by Kallis et al.~\cite{Kallis-NLBSE22} (labelled issue reports from open-source projects) were each used in five.
+In particular, four datasets stand out: DevGPT (a collection of developer-ChatGPT interactions) is the most frequently used, appearing in 10 primary studies, followed by the dataset by Li et al.~\cite{2025-21-2} (code reviews from open-source projects), used in eight; while the dataset by Kallis et al.~\cite{Kallis-NLBSE22} (labeled issue reports from open-source projects) and the Stack Overflow dump were each used in five studies.
 This concentration suggests that evaluation practices tend to converge around a small subset of accessible datasets, likely due to their broad coverage and ease of reuse.
-Table~\ref{tab:data_sources} lists the most frequently referenced data sources (those with at least two uses), together with their type, content, and references to the studies that used them.
+Table~\ref{tab:data_sources} lists the most frequently referenced data sources (those with at least three uses), together with their type, content, and references to the studies that used them.